JAORMX/lab-compliance-operator/workshop/content/exercises/03-creating-your-first-scan.md

     Namespace:  openshift-compliance
 ```

-Eventually it is expected that the scans would converge in the `DONE`
+Eventually, it is expected that the scans converge in the `DONE`
 phase and all the results would be `NON-COMPLIANT`.
 It might be useful
 to know that events are issued for the scans and the suites in case they
 reach a result.
 You can view the events with `oc describe compliancescan`,